-- · Identity Verification Leveraging innovative technologies in fingerprinting, facial recognition and ID validation to verify that candidates are who they say they are. - Background Checks County, state and federal criminal checks fulfilled through proprietary automation technology enabling global criminal screening capabilities in over 240 countries and territories.
-Other services include credit checks, civil checks, motor vehicle registration confirmation, and social media checks. - · Credential Verification Thorough employment and education verification services, and licensing certification backed by a powerful fulfillment engine. - Drug and Health Screening Comprehensive, accurate, and fast drug and health screening services through a network of approximately 20,000 collection sites supporting the SAMHSA. - Onboarding Custom forms including I-9 and eVerify employment eligibility, tax withholding forms and Equal Employment Opportunity disclosure forms, with built-in compliance and dynamic validation. - Post-Hire Monitoring Continuous screening allowing for greater mobility and safety for remote, onsite and contingent jobs and also ensuring prompt risk warnings on any changes to an employee's profile.
+- Identity Verification Leveraging innovative technologies in fingerprinting, facial recognition and ID validation to verify that candidates are who they say they are. - Background Checks County, state and federal criminal checks fulfilled through proprietary automation technology enabling global criminal screening capabilities in over 240 countries and territories.
+Other services include credit checks, civil checks, motor vehicle registration confirmation, and social media checks. - Credential Verification Thorough employment and education verification services, and licensing certification backed by a powerful fulfillment engine. - Drug and Health Screening Comprehensive, accurate, and fast drug and health screening services through a network of approximately 20,000 collection sites supporting the Substance Abuse and Mental Health Services Administration in the U.S. - Onboarding Custom forms including I-9 and eVerify employment eligibility, tax withholding forms and Equal Employment Opportunity disclosure forms, with built-in compliance and dynamic validation. - Post-Hire Monitoring Continuous screening allowing for greater mobility and safety for remote, onsite and contingent jobs and also ensuring prompt risk warnings on any changes to an employee's profile.